Nayjest/ai-microcore/README.md

 Determine the number of petals and the color of the flower from a photo (gpt-4-turbo)

 #### [Banchmark LLMs on math problems](https://www.kaggle.com/code/nayjest/gigabenchmark-llm-accuracy-math-problems) (Kaggle Notebook)
 Benchmark accuracy of 20+ state of the art models on solving olympiad math problems.
-Inferencing local language models via HuggingFace Transformers
+Inferencing local language models via HuggingFace Transformers, parallel inference.

 #### [Other examples](https://github.com/llm-microcore/microcore/tree/main/examples)